 Equity interest is nothing different from equity share capital.
 There are varied forms in which a person can become an equity shareholder of any company.
-In the case of listed companies, a person can buy equity shares directly from the secondary market where shares are regularly traded or may buy them offline from brokers.
+In the case of listed companies, a person can buy equity shares directly from the secondary market where shares trade regularly or offline from brokers.
 Also, in the case of companies that are getting listed in stock markets for the very first time, a person can obtain it directly invest in the primary share market.
 In the case of unlisted companies, usually, it is an organization that gets managed by a small group of interest holders.

 Equity interest has residual ownership rights in the assets and earnings of a company.
 One can become the owner either by purchasing shares in a secondary market where equity shares are regularly traded or from the primary market (in a case where shares are getting listed for the first time).
-Also, sometimes an entity becomes an equity holder by the virtue of terms and conditions stated in any contract or agreement.
+Also, sometimes an entity becomes an equity holder by virtue of terms and conditions stated in any contract or agreement.

-This has been a guide to Equity Interest and its Meaning.
+This article has been a guide to Equity Interest and its Meaning.
 Here we discuss how shareholders obtain equity interest along with an example and detailed explanation.
 You can learn more about finance from the following articles –